Majmundar Lab Contact Us!

 Sanmayi Reddy, BS | Masters Thesis Student | 2025–

 Sana graduated from Brandeis University in 2024 with a double major in Health: Science, Society, and Policy (HSSP) and Psychology.
 During her time at Brandeis, she led the Partners In Health Engage chapter and volunteered with the Medical Reserve Corps, fostering her passion for community health and global health equity.
-She is currently pursuing a Master of Science in Medical Sciences (MAMS) at Boston University and is exploring the genetics of pediatric kidney stone formation in the Majmundar Lab.
-Outside the lab, Sana enjoys engaging in different art activities, cooking and baking, and exploring new places with her family and friends.

 Former Lab Members